KuligKamil/code-conf-essions/mongodb/pages/why.md

 </div>

 <!--
+TODO: use components for two links, maybe use slot
 I never use commercially use MongoDB or NoSQL Database.
 I always use Relational Databases.
 Mostly PostgreSQL.
 I always want to try something new.